owid/sdg-tracker.org/pages/quality-education.md

 **_By 2030, substantially increase the supply of qualified teachers._**

+Ensuring children, adolescents, and increasingly adults within further education receive equal and affordable opportunities for schooling is a vital first step in educational attainment.
+However, making sure learners receive [high-quality education](https://ourworldindata.org/quality-of-education) is also fundamental.
+This begins with ensuring [teachers](https://ourworldindata.org/teachers-and-professors) are sufficiently trained and qualified.

+The charts below provide available data on the shares of teachers across educational levels who are sufficiently qualified.
+You can find more data on these trends in our entry on [Teachers and Professors](https://ourworldindata.org/teachers-and-professors).

 <iframe src="https://owid.cloud/grapher/percentage-of-teachers-in-pre-primary-education-who-are-qualified" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/percentage-of-teachers-in-primary-education-who-are-qualified" style="width: 100%; height: 600px; border: 0px none;"></iframe>